-Cozido à Portuguesa (Portuguese stew)
+13. Cozido à Portuguesa (Portuguese stew)

 Like many traditional Portuguese dishes, cozido isn’t pretty.
-Its name literally means ‘a boil up, Portuguese style’ and that's exactly what it is.
+Its name literally means ‘a boil-up, Portuguese style’ and that's exactly what it is.
 To make it, various sausages are placed in the base of a huge deep pan: chouriço, farinheira and morcela are the the basics.
 Cuts of pork and beef (some lean meat, but usually plenty of belly, ribs and chunks of ears, feet and noses) are placed on top of the sausages.
-Above that is a layer of peeled potatoes, and then cabbage, carrots, green beens and sometimes turnips.
 The pan is topped up with water and boiled.
-It sounds (and looks) awful, but the intense flavours of the sausages filters up through the meat and vegetables, imparting their distinct flavour along the way.
-Pasta and rice is often cooked in the resulting broth to be served alongside the rest.
-It is the favourite dish of many Portuguese as it's traditionally eaten as Sunday lunch.
+Sometimes in the same pan, sometimes in a separate pan, peeled potatoes, cabbage, carrots, green beans and occasionally turnips are also boiled to death.

-Peixe e marisco (fish and seafood)
+14. Peixe e marisco (fish and seafood)

-Apart from eating a lot of meat, the Portuguese take advantage of the 800 kilometre coastline and eat beautifully fresh fish and seafood.
+Apart from eating a lot of meat, Portuguese people take advantage of the country's 800-kilometre coastline and eat beautifully fresh fish and seafood.
 The best way to eat fish is simply grilled over charcoal.
-Many fish are eaten throughout the year, such as robalo (sea bass), dourada (sea bream), garoupa (grouper), cherne (wreckfish, a wonderful meaty kind of grouper) and atum (tuna) and salmonetes (red mullet).
+Many fish are eaten throughout the year, such as robalo (sea bass), dourada (sea bream), garoupa (grouper), cherne (wreckfish, a wonderful meaty kind of grouper), atum (tuna) and salmonetes (red mullet).
 However, the best time to eat Portugal’s best known fish, the sardine, is in the early summer, grilled and served on a thick slice of sourdough bread with grilled bell pepper salad.

-Torresmos (Portuguese pork scratchings)
+15. Torresmos (Portuguese pork scratchings)

 There are thousands of cakes and puddings in Portugal in which the main ingredient is egg.
 Sericaia is at the lighter end of the scale.
-Made from eggs, milk and a little flour, dusted with cinnamon and usually served with its traditional accompaniment of an Elvas plum, a plum crystallised in its own syrup.
-It is a dense but light pudding with which to end a meal.
+Made from eggs, milk and a little flour, it's dusted with cinnamon and usually served with its traditional accompaniment of an Elvas plum, a plum crystallised in its own syrup.
+A dense but light pudding with which to end a meal.